tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 </p>
 </figcaption>

-I have used Go in my job experiences, and for other projects as well.
+I've used Go in my job experiences and for other projects as well.

-Go is a more modern language, and its opinionated system makes it a decent choice, unlike legacy languages like Java with many flaws.
+Go is a more modern language, and its opinionated system makes it a decent choice, unlike legacy languages like Java, with many flaws out of the box.

 You can write good Java, but you need to *know what you're doing*, or even worse, you have to hire expensive practitioners increasing the technical